a1ex9788/SystemMonitor/README.md

 - `Starting date and time`
   - `Drive1`
     - `FileChanges`
-      - `AllFileChanges.txt`: all files that were changed, created, deleted or renamed on Drive1.
       - `ChangedFiles.txt`: files that were changed on Drive1.
       - `CreatedFiles.txt`: files that were created on Drive1.
       - `DeletedFiles.txt`: files that were deleted on Drive1.